We Talk to Ike Fallon About His Journey to Becoming a Personal Trainer

 The course is intense, no doubt about it.
 TRAINFITNESS offer a lot in a short amount of time, but the support and the delivery of the course are fantastic.

-At no point during the course did I have any difficulty staying focussed and that is down to the friendly atmosphere and the motivation generated by the tutors and my fellow students.
+At no point during the course did I have any difficulty staying focused and that is down to the friendly atmosphere and the motivation generated by the tutors and my fellow students.
 I’ve made some good friends and connections here.

 The course actually exceeded my expectations as I came away with several qualifications more than I originally intended.
 This has made my future career prospects much broader.
 Something I particularly liked about the course was the tutor.
 Working with someone with that much experience and really connecting with them was a highlight.
 There was so much knowledge to absorb and they really committed time to us to make sure we understood all the information and knew how to apply it.